“No one needs to die in pain.”

 That is what the social worker told me as I signed the papers that would put my father on hospice care.
 That is the mantra of hospice providers.
 As a family caregiver entering the new and scary realm of end-of-life-care, it became my mantra, too.
 I had no choice but to believe these words since my dad had already suffered so much, especially in the weeks leading up to this decision.

-For weeks, each time I walked into Dad’s room in the nursing home, he would be rigid in bed, up on one elbow and slamming his fist against his hand.
+Each time I walked into Dad’s room in the nursing home, he would be rigid in bed, propped up on one elbow and slamming his other fist against his upturned palm.
 Pow!
 Pow!
 Pow!
 Over and over, he pounded fist against hand.
-I would try to get him to relax; to lie back.
-He couldn’t comprehend.
+I would try to get him to relax and lie back down, but he couldn’t comprehend my pleas.
 Pow!
 Pow!
 Pow!
 He was trying to knock out the pain.

-Dad was in a nursing home, where he had resided since the brain surgery that was supposed to correct the results of a World War II brain injury, compounded by age, failed.
-Dad went into surgery foggy from fluid building up behind scar tissue in his brain.
-We soon learned that, while the surgery was medically successful, the unexpected result was that Dad developed “instant dementia.”
-He needed complete nursing home care.
+Dad had resided in this nursing home since a botched brain surgery that was supposed to correct the results of a brain injury he’d sustained in World War II.
+He went into this surgery foggy from fluid building up behind scar tissue in his brain.
+While the procedure was medically successful, the unexpected result was that Dad developed “instant dementia.”
+He came out of the operating room needing around-the-clock skilled nursing care.

-Each time I saw him in such an agitated state, I would hurry from his room back out into the hall to talk with the nurse.
+Each time I visited and saw him in such an agitated state, I would hurry from his room back out into the hall to talk with his nurse, Sarita.
 Had the doctor been in yet?
 Had he seen Dad like this?
 Would he please help us get Dad on hospice?

-"Dad is in pain, Sarita.
+“He is in pain, Sarita.
 It’s obvious.
 Can’t the doctor give him something?”
-I'd say.
+I implored.

-“I know,” she’d answer.
-"He's in pain.
-We know him and can see it.
-The doctor looks at the records and says he sleeps so much that he can’t be in pain.”
+“I know,” she’d answer solemnly.
+“He is in pain.
+We know him and can see it, but the doctor looks at his chart and says he sleeps so much that he can’t possibly be in pain.”